pivotal/blog/content/post/multi-homed-bosh-director.md

 ```

 Note that `properties.blobstore.address` and `properties.agent.mbus` use the
-BOSH director's interface that is *closest to its deployed VMs*; if you use
+BOSH director's interface that is *closest to its deployed VMs* (i.e.
-the other interface, the VMs will not be able to contact the director and
+172.16.0.6); if you use the other interface (i.e. 10.0.1.6), the VMs will not
-the deployment will fail.
+be able to contact the director and the deployment will fail.

 Here is our cloud-config manifest: